LIMXTEC/breadwallet-bitcore-ios/README.md

 [![Bitcore Wallet]

 Bitcore wallet is a fork of Bread -- Thank you to the entire Bread team.
+Note:there are issues with the walelt atm,this isnt recommended for daily use until the issues are cleared

 ## The easy and secure Bitcore wallet